UCSBCarpentry/2023-04-25-git/_episodes/11-git-changes.md

 Before moving on, we will commit these changes.

 ~~~
-$ git commit -m "Add in subdir for loops"
+$ git commit -m "Add images folder"
-$ cd loops
 ~~~
 {: .language-bash}

 To recap, when we want to add changes to our repository, we first need to add the changed files to the staging area (`git add`) and then commit the staged changes to the repository (`git commit`):

 ![The Git Commit Workflow](../fig/git-committing.svg)